Creating The Perfect Learning Environment For Remote Early Education

 4 – Prepare materials ahead of time

-You never want “dead air” during your lessons.
+You never want “dead air” during your virtual preschool lessons.
 If you wander off-camera, some children may wander off as well.
 Plan every lesson ahead of time, and make sure everything you need is within reach with a minimum of disruption.

 Prepare Your Child For Success At Playgarden Prep!

 Our science-based Montessori-inspired curriculum has a 99% success rate!
-If you want the best in early education for your 2-4-year-old child, click here to learn more.
+If you want the best in early childhood education for your 2-4-year-old child, click here to learn more.